nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Adding a task: `tadd`

-Adds a task to a member in Ailurus.
+Adds a task to the specified members in Ailurus.

 Format: `tadd /n TASKNAME /m MEMBER_ID [/m MORE_MEMBER_ID]…​`